Liamm02/Search-Engine/README.md

 # Search Engine
-Full implementation of a search engine using an inverted index structure,as well as creating an image of the entire project using Docker and implementing Load Balancer with Nginx.
+Full implementation of a search engine using an inverted index structure, as well as creating an image of the entire project using Docker and implementing Load Balancer with Nginx.

 ## Overview 📋
 The code comprises of the following architecture: